matplotlib/matplotlib/doc/api/api_changes.rst

     - `widgets.HorizontalSpanSelector` has been removed.
 Use
       `widgets.SpanSelector` instead.

+* The CocoaAgg backend has been deprecated, with the possibility for deletion or resurrection in a future release.

 * The top-level functions in `matplotlib.path` that are implemented in C++ were never meant to be public.
 Instead, users should use the